Slovenia in brief

 Slovenian diplomatic, consular and other representatives abroad

-The Directorate for Economic and Public Diplomacy incorporates the Department for Bilateral Economic Relations I, the Department for Bilateral Economic Relations II and the Department for Public Diplomacy and International Cooperation in Culture and its main task is to ensure the efficiency of economic diplomacy through coordination and management within the broader Slovenian foreign policy system.
+The Directorate for Economic and Public Diplomacy incorporates the Department for Bilateral Economic Relations, the Department for Bilateral Economic Relations II and the Department for Public Diplomacy and International Cooperation in Culture.
+Its main task is to ensure the efficiency of economic diplomacy through coordination and management within the broader Slovenian foreign policy system.

-In this context, the Directorate cooperates with other players in the area of internationalisation, including: the Ministry of Economic Development and Technology, the Ministry for Public Administration, the Ministry for Agriculture, Forestry and Food, the Slovenian Public Agency for Entrepreneurship, Internationalisation, Foreign Investment and Technology (SPIRIT Slovenia), the Chamber of Commerce and Industry of Slovenia, the Chamber of Craft and Small Business of Slovenia, and the SID Bank.
-The activities and programmes in the field of the internationalisation of the Slovenian economy are coordinated in the Council for Internationalisation which consists of the above-mentioned actors and meets on a regular basis.
+In this context, the Directorate cooperates with other players in the area of internationalisation of the Slovenian economy, including: the Ministry of Economic Development and Technology, the Ministry for Public Administration, the Ministry for Agriculture, Forestry and Food, the Slovenian Public Agency for Entrepreneurship, Internationalisation, Foreign Investment and Technology (SPIRIT Slovenia), the Chamber of Commerce and Industry of Slovenia, the Chamber of Craft and Small Business of Slovenia, and the SID Bank.
+Activities and programmes that concern internationalisation are coordinated by the Council for Internationalisation, which meets regularly.

 The Directorate also supports the activities of diplomatic missions and consular posts in the area of economic diplomacy through the Economic Project Fund aimed at promoting the Slovenian economy and establishing new contacts for Slovenian companies with potential business partners abroad.